FNNDSC/pl-fshack/README.rst

 To run ``mris_info`` we need a typical FreeSurfer curvature file.

-Luckily such typical files exist in the output directory of another ChRIS plugin called ``pl-freesurfer_pp`` Let's run that plugin to generate its output tree and then run ``mris_info`` on one of those outputs.
+Luckily such typical files exist in the output directory of another ChRIS plugin called ``pl-freesurfer_pp``.
+Despite the name, the ``pl-freesurfer_pp`` is *NOT* a FreeSurfer container, but merely a simluated one that contains a pre-processed (hence the ``_pp``) set of data generated from a FreeSurfer run.

+Let's run that plugin to generate its output tree and then run ``mris_info`` on one of those outputs.
 Here's how you do it:

 .. code:: bash
+    docker pull fnndsc/pl-freesurfer_pp
     docker run --rm                                                     \
         -v $(pwd)/:/incoming -v ${DEVEL}/results:/outgoing              \
         fnndsc/pl-freesurfer_pp freesurfer_pp.py                        \